qbap/a7-ios7-downgrader/README.md

 This is only to comply with [r/jailbreak](https://www.reddit.com/r/jailbreak/) and [r/LegacyJailbreak](https://www.reddit.com/r/LegacyJailbreak/) rules and guidelines.

 The script will downgrade your iOS version and jailbreak the downgraded OS very easily, but will not allow for bypassing **any** sort of Activation Lock.

+We back up the `activation_records` from your main OS prior to downgrading your device, so please make sure your main OS is activated before using this tool.

 ## Troubleshooting